chinamike65/hugo-tuolesi/content/book3/book3en.md

 The second story is riding a wild deer.
 This allusion says that there was a blind man named Zhugu who fell off a cliff when he was walking because his eyes could not see.

-At this time, a wild deer happened to come under the cliff, and Zhugu the blind fell on the back of the wild deer, and then he hugged the wild deer tightly.
+At this time, a wild deer happened to be walking at the bottom of the cliff, and Zhugu the blind landed on the back of the wild deer, and then he hugged the wild deer tightly.
 When the wild deer calmed down, the blind man sang happily.

-People on the side of the road asked him, what are you proud of, you blind man, the blind man said, I am a blind man who fell off a cliff and didn’t fall to his death, and I can ride a wild deer, how can I be unhappy.
+People on the side of the road asked him, what are you so happy about, you blind man.
+The blind man said, I am a blind man who fell off a cliff and didn’t fall to his death, and I can ride a wild deer, how can I be unhappy.

 This story shows that after we fall into the evil realm, we can be rescued and get the chance to get a human body, just like a blind man riding a wild deer.

-The third story is that Zangba eats fish.
+The third story is 'Zangba eats fish'.
 There was a person from the Zangba area.
-Once, when he came back from outside, his wife made fish for him to eat.
-Because he had never eaten fish before, he thought it was very fragrant, so he ate a lot of it, and he felt nauseous.
+Once, when he came back home, his wife made fish for him to eat.
+Because he had never eaten fish before, he thought it was very fragrant, so he ate a lot of it, and he felt nauseous, and about to be sick.

-At this moment, he immediately took off the shoelaces and tightened his throat with the shoelaces.
-Someone asked, "What are you doing?"
+Quickly, he immediately took off his shoelaces and tied them around his throat.
+His wife asked, "What are you doing?"

-He said: "It's a pity to spit out the fish after I finally got it."
+He said: "It would be a shame to vomit out the fish after I finally got it."

-We should also cherish the time and life we ​​have obtained just like the Tibetan people cherish fish and meat.
+We should also cherish the time and life we ​​have obtained just like Tibetan people cherish fish and meat.

-The fourth story is fried dough.
+The fourth story is 'Fried Dough'.

-One year there was a Dharmamine in the Tibetan area, and everyone was short of food.
+One year there was a famine in Tibet, and everyone was short of food.

-In one Dharmamily, my Dharmather went out to beg for food, and he got a little fried noodles, made some dough, and distributed a little to everyone in the Dharmamily.
+In one family, a father went out to beg for food, and he got a little fried tsampa, made some dough, and distributed a little to everyone in the family.

 There was a little child who was very ghostly.
-He hid the dough from his Dharmather behind him, and then asked his Dharmather for it.
+He hid the dough from his father behind him, and then asked his father for more.
 Dad gave him some more.
 After he ate it, he turned around and saw that the dough behind him was eaten by the dog.
-Crying loudly, he said, the fried noodles that he finally got were eaten by the dog.
+Crying loudly, he said, the fried tsampa that he finally got were eaten by the dog.

 195

 This parable shows that we must cherish the human body that we have obtained with great difficulty.

-To truly make good use of one's own human body for liberation and Buddhahood, one should not easily waste the rare leisurely human body.
+To truly make good use of one's own human body for liberation and Buddhahood, one should not easily waste the rare and precious human body.

-These are a few rare allusions that Master Bodova told about Leisure Man.
+These are a few rare parables that Master Potoba told about the Precious Human Life.

-If we can truly cultivate, we can achieve liberation, attain Buddhahood, be reborn in the Land of Ultimate Bliss, or obtain a human body of leisure once again in our next life.
+If we can truly cultivate, we can achieve liberation, attain Buddhahood, be reborn in the Land of Ultimate Bliss, or obtain a precious human body once again in our next life.

-You can get what you want, but if you don't cherish it and don't practice, you'll really be wasting your time and life.
+You can get what you want, but if you don't cherish it and don't practice, you'll really be wasting your time and your life.

-If you know the conditions for obtaining a human body of leisure, you will understand how difficult it is to achieve a human body of leisure, because the causes and conditions of those conditions are difficult to meet.
+If you know the conditions for obtaining a precious human body, you will understand how difficult it is to achieve a precious human body, because the causes and conditions of those conditions are difficult to meet.

-Specifically, it is difficult to plant the seeds of a leisurely human body; even if they are planted, it is difficult to protect them; even if they work hard to protect them, the good fruits of a leisurely human body are difficult to fully mature.
+Specifically, it is difficult to plant the seeds of a precious human life; even if they are planted, it is difficult to protect them; even if you work hard to protect them, the good fruits of a precious human body are difficult to fully mature.

+(1) Seeds that bring a precious human life

-(1) Seeds that fill the human body with leisure It is difficult to sow seeds that fill the human body with pure vows.
+The seed that results in a precious human body is to make pure vows.

 It is hard to say whether the seeds of this kind of wish have been planted, and even if they are planted, whether they will germinate and grow in the future.

 196

-(2) It is difficult to protect the seeds of a human being of leisure, and after making good vows, one has to practice the ten good precepts, and then it is possible to obtain a human being of leisure.
+(2) It is difficult to protect the seeds of a precious human life

+After making good vows, one has to practice the ten good precepts, and then it is possible to obtain a precious human life.

 Even after cultivating the Ten Virtuous Precepts, one can accumulate the blessings of obtaining a human body of leisure and perfection, but because there are many factors that consume the blessings, it is not always possible to obtain a human body of leisure and perfection in the end.

-For example, if you lose your temper and anger before you die, or you hold wrong views of unbelief in cause and effect, etc., you will destroy the good deeds of the past kalpas, and the seeds of the human body will not be able to achieve good results.
+For example, if you lose your temper and get angry before you die, or you hold wrong views such as not believing in cause and effect, etc., you will destroy the good deeds of many past kalpas, and the seeds of the precious human body will not be able to ripen.

 Therefore, this seed is difficult to maintain.

-(3) It is difficult for the retribution of the human body to be fully mature even if there is no accidental consumption of blessings, no tantrums, no jealousy, and the ten good precepts, vows, and six perfections are also cultivated.
+(3) It is difficult to fully ripen the fruit of the precious human body

+Even if there is no accidental consumption of good fortune, no anger, no jealousy, and the ten good precepts, vows, and six perfections are also cultivated.

 But at the end of life, compared with the blessings and rewards of life after life, if the karma is heavy, the results of bad karma will appear first, and the good results of the human body will be delayed, and it will be difficult to fully mature.

-You may even fall into the evil realm.
+You may even fall into the evil realms.
 This is the karma of the world, and no one can change it.

 Buddhist scriptures say:

 Those with extremely heavy karma in the world, near karma and habitual karma,

-The first industry, etc., in order, mature in turn.
+The strongest karma, etc., in order, mature in turn.

-When the karma is the same as the blessing, it is difficult to say which one will come out first.
+When the negative karma is the same as the good karma, it is difficult to say which one will come out first.
 When the size is a little bit different, the bigger one will come out first.

 So we need to repent often, try our best to reduce karma, and don’t let it have the opportunity to mature.

-Moreover, after falling into the evil realm, there is absolutely no chance to practice good dharma, and will continue to create karma, making it difficult to escape.
+Moreover, after falling into the evil realms, there is absolutely no chance to practice good dharma, and we will continue to create negative karma, making it difficult to escape.

-It is much more difficult to cultivate a human body full of leisure after being reborn in an evil realm than to cultivate and become a Buddha with a human body full of leisure now.
+It is much more difficult to cultivate a precious human life full of leisure after being reborn in an evil realm than to cultivate and become a Buddha with a precious human life full of leisure now.

-5. Cherish Leanman's Human Body After obtaining Leanman's human body, most people do not realize its value and can cherish Leanman's human body.
+5. Cherish this Precious Human Life

+Once the precious human life has been obtained, most people do not realize its value and do not cherish this precious human life.

-Instead, he lived his life in confusion and incomprehension.
+Instead, thy live their lives in confusion and incomprehension.

-Some people even rely on human beings to create a lot of karma, fall into the evil realm after death, and waste this rare and full human life.
+Some people even rely on human beings to create a lot of karma, fall into the evil realms after death, and waste this rare and full human life.

-In addition, some people have great blessings, they do well in their worldly careers, they make a lot of money, and they also do a lot of good deeds.
+In addition, some people have great good fortune, they do well in their worldly careers, they make a lot of money, and they also do a lot of good deeds.

 198

-However, this can only obtain temporary benefits, obtain wealth in this world or the fruits of human beings and heaven, and cannot solve the major events of life after life, let alone become a Buddha.
+However, this can only help obtain temporary benefits, obtain wealth in this world or the fruits of human beings and heaven, and cannot solve the major events of cyclical life after life, let alone become a Buddha.

 It can also be said to be a waste of time and life.

-To escape from the cycle of the six realms, until liberation and becoming a Buddha, we must use our body to cultivate.
-However, most people do not understand the characteristics of their own bodies, nor do they realize the special qualities of the human body.
+To escape from the cycle of the six realms, until liberation and becoming a Buddha, we must use our bodies to practise.
+However, most people do not understand the characteristics of their own bodies, nor do they realize the uniqueness of the human body.

 Our Nanzhanbuzhou people are very special and have many unparalleled characteristics.

-For example, in order to liberate and become a Buddha, one must cultivate precepts, concentration, and wisdom.
+For example, in order to liberate oneself and become a Buddha, one must cultivate precepts, concentration, and wisdom.

-The five precepts in the precepts and other virtues of the precepts of liberation and liberation must rely on renunciation to truly arise.
+The five precepts contained in the vows and other virtues of the vows of separation and liberation must rely on renunciation to truly arise.

 However, beings in the three evil realms are always suffering, starving, and fearful, and beings in the heavenly realm are always enjoying themselves.
-It is difficult for these beings to renounce renunciation, and they may not even have the thought of renunciation.
+It is difficult for these beings to realise renunciation, and they may not even have the thought of renunciation.

-In the Saha world, although the people of Beijulu continent have great blessings, they are relatively stupid and not suitable for ordination.
-Among the other three continents, only those of us in the southern Zhanbu continent can generate renunciation and obtain the most extraordinary precepts and virtues. .
+In the Saha world, although the people of Beijulu continent have great fortune, they are relatively stupid and not suitable for ordination.
+Among the other three continents, only those of us in the southern Zhanbu continent can generate renunciation and obtain the most extraordinary precepts and virtues.

-In addition, the bodhicitta necessary for becoming a Buddha is also the most powerful in our human body.
+In addition, the bodhicitta aim necessary for becoming a Buddha is also the most powerful in our precious human body.
 Therefore, Nagarjuna Bodhisattva said in the Book of Disciples:

-If you want to become a Buddha and save sentient beings, only human beings can have great mental power.
+If you want to become a Buddha and save sentient beings, only human beings have this great mental power.

 The Tianlong Shura golden-winged python is not as good as the immortals.

 199

 This is also the case for upholding the Tantric precepts.
-Moreover, the most extraordinary of Tantric Buddhism is to become a Buddha, and it also requires a womb-born human body with the six elements (flesh, skin, blood, bone, marrow, and essence).
-Flesh.
+Moreover, the most extraordinary facet of Tantric Buddhism is to become a Buddha, and it also requires a womb-born human body with the six elements (flesh, skin, blood, bone, marrow, and essence).
+Flesh and blood.

-Therefore, in order to achieve Buddhahood and liberation, it is most suitable to use our human body to practice, with the greatest mental strength, the best conditions, and the Dharmastest Buddhahood.
+Therefore, in order to achieve Buddhahood and liberation, it is most suitable to use our human body to practice, with the greatest mental strength, the best conditions, and the fastest path to Buddhahood.

-After understanding this, we should be able to realize that relying on the human body to practice liberation will be Dharmaster.
+After understanding this, we should be able to realize that relying on the human body to practice liberation will be faster.

-Therefore, after you have obtained a human body full of leisure time, you cannot waste it.
+Therefore, after you have obtained a precious human body full of leisure and time, you cannot waste it.
 Ma Ming Bodhisattva said in the Treatise on the Treasure Box of Good Talk:

-Such as business to Baozhou, empty-handed to return home.
+Going on business to Baozhou, empty-handed to return home.

 He deceived no more than this, no more than this great folly.

-It means that there is nothing more stupid in the world than a businessman who, regardless of his life and death, goes to a treasure land full of treasures in the sea, and then goes home empty-handed without taking anything.
+It means that there is nothing more stupid in the world than a businessman who, without regard for his life or death, goes to a treasure land full of treasures in the sea, and then comes home empty-handed without finding anything.

-We should also think this way: just like when you arrive at the treasure island, you cannot go back empty-handed; if you get a wish-fulfilling treasure, you cannot throw it away at will.
+We should also think this way: just like when you arrive at the treasure island, you cannot go back empty-handed; if you get a wish-fulfilling treasure, you cannot just throw it away.

 Once you have obtained such a precious human body, you must cultivate it well and not waste it.

-There was once a royal Dharmamily in India.
-During the war, the Dharmamily was destroyed and there was only one person left.
-Everyone took everything from their Dharmamily, and only a large and heavy piece of agarwood remained.
+There was once a royal family in India.
+During the war, the family was destroyed and there was only one person left.
+Everyone took everything from their family, and only a large and heavy piece of agarwood remained.

 200

 In order to make a living, he took the agarwood to sell on the street.
 Everyone saw that this piece of agarwood was too precious to buy.

 He was in a hurry.
-At this time, he saw someone selling charcoal next to him, and many people were buying it, so he burned the agarwood into charcoal and sold it.
+At this time, he saw someone selling charcoal next to him, and many people were buying it, so he burned the agarwood to turn it into charcoal and sold it.

 Once you have obtained a precious human body, if you do not practice the Dharma diligently, it is equivalent to burning this precious human body.